Written by Yoppie

 Got a question about what foods to eat throughout your menstrual cycle?
 Shout out in our private Facebook group or drop us a note on Insta @itsyoppie.
 Don't forget that our personalised period box can get organic tampons, PMS supplements and more delivered easily and regularly through your letterbox, which is a huge load off in terms of things to think about each month.

-This article was fact-checked by Yoppie’s nutritionist Shona Wilkinson.
+Fact-checked by nutritionist Shona Wilkinson.

 Subscribe To Our Newsletter